I am a PhD Candidate at the Department of Economics, Copenhagen Business School.

-I am affiliated with the Pension Research Centre (PeRCent).
+I am also affiliated with the Pension Research Centre (PeRCent).

 Copenhagen Business School